timbertson/foperator/README.md

 The ResourceMirror is responsible for mirroring the state of watched objects, as well as providing an `ids` update stream.

-The Dispatcher uses the stream of updated IDs to schedule calls to the reconciler (your code).
+The Dispatcher uses the stream of updated IDs to schedule calls to the reconciler.
 It handles concurrency, error backoff and periodic retries.

 The reconciler is your job: given the current state of an object, does whatever it is you want to do, and (typically) updates the status of the reconciled object.